killianmuldoon/doca-platform/docs/api.md

-DPUServiceList contains a list of DPUServiceCredentialRequest
+DPUServiceCredentialRequestList contains a list of DPUServiceCredentialRequest